karolina-codes/CV/README.md

 ### Project management & leading with empathy 💛

 I managed a team of 13 people to complete and present multiple media projects during my final year of university.
-All of our assignments were graded as firsts and I received even higher marks for my project management skills with feedback from my peers stating that they were grateful for how organised I was as it made their work easier to do.
+All of our assignments were graded as firsts and I received even higher marks for my project management skills.
+I also received feedback from my peers which stated that they were grateful for how organised I was as it made their work easier to complete.
 It was a really demanding but rewarding experience as it taught me scheduling and time-management, leadership, peer-review and above all communication skills.

-An aspect of project management that I did not foresee before I took on the role was how much of the role was motivating others and building their confidence to complete their tasks.
+An aspect of project management that I did not foresee was how much of the role was motivating others and building their confidence to complete their tasks.
 Therefore, I decided early on in the role that I wanted to lead with empathy and ensure that my team members always felt heard and could come to me with any problems that affected their ability to complete assignments, this was really important as university can be very stressful and many people have personal problems that make things even more difficult.

 ### Mentoring 🤓

 Mentoring has been something close to my heart for a long time, I sought out the opportunity to be a peer-mentor at university and kept in touch with 20 people during the year to ensure they had the support they needed to succeed.
-I also took up the opportunity to be a mentor during my time at Makers Academy which was a really special experience as I was always very grateful to my mentors when I began to code so it felt great to give back!
+I also took up the opportunity to be a mentor during my time at Makers Academy; this was a really special experience as I am very grateful to my mentors that guided me when I began to code so it felt great to give back!
 I'd love to keep mentoring people throughout my career once I've gained more technical expertise as I believe it's super important to share knowledge and help others succeed.

 ### Analytical thinker & problem solver 🧠